Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: Effect of the dimensionality and shape of FC on the YSR states spatial dependence

 \section{Effect of the dimensionality and shape of FC on the YSR states spatial dependence}

 The dimension of the host superconductor determines the characteristic of the decay of the superconducting GF \cite{Menard2015}.
 The latter manifests on the spatial dependence of the YSR peaks.
 Namely, the spatial dependence of the normal component of the GF is a fast oscillating function with period $k_Fr $ with an exponential decay over the coherence length $\xi_s$.
-For an spherical FC, there is an additional pre-factor $(k_Fr)^{(1-d)/2}$, where $d$ is the dimension.
-In other words, lower dimensional systems exhibits longer correlation distances.
+For an spherical FC, there is an additional pre-factor $(k_Fr)^{(1-d)/2}$, where $d$ is the dimensionality of the system.
+From which it follows that, lower dimensional systems exhibits longer correlation distances.

 According to this rule, in a 2D superconductor with a circular FC the decay of the GF obeys $(k_Fr)^{-1/2}e^{-r/\xi_s}$, see Eq. \eqref{esph_asymp} of the Appendix.
 If we instead assume that the FC can be approximated by an M-sided regular polygon, we can determine the GF in the absence of impurities following the procedure described in section \ref{FC}.
 For the unperturbed GF we obtain the following expression ({\it cf.} Eq. (\eqref{cg0})) \begin{widetext}